- Cama-i, quyana tailuci!

 Applying for the EEP Grant is voluntary and grant funds can be used to develop a preschool program in a school district where none exists or to expand and improve an existing preschool program.
 Up to $3 million will be awarded to districts each year with the understanding that eligible districts with lowest performance will be prioritized. - Foundation Formula Funding at 0.5 ADM

-Go to the Early Learning Funding Options webpage for the list of current EEP Grant or 0.5 ADM Funding recipients.
+Use the above links for application information and lists of current EEP Grant and 0.5 ADM Funding recipients.

 Parents as Teachers